 Edgaras Rakevičius och Louis Auzias, Linköpings Universitet: The process of knowledge integration:

+A case study of a change project.
 Knowledge integration is rather a new and not fully explored concept in business management.
 However there are many scholars, who have researched knowledge integration in recent decades.
 This thesis is conducted in order to draw attention towards knowledge integration and its processual phenomena.
 The interest of this research is to find out how does the knowledge integration process change during the evolution of project.
 For this purpose, we have researched a real company’s project, the objective of which is to reach the knowledge integration amongst different back office teams in a newly established Shared Service Centre (SSC).
 In this essence it becomes visible, that as project evolves, the process of knowledge integration adopts a non-lineal progression.
 This in later perspective builds a reason to argue that the more knowledge is integrated more challenges occur in this integration process and as a result more mechanism are needed to be adopted to sustain successful knowledge integration in the project.